hargoniX/bachelor/thesis/thesis.typ

 Instead, the focus is usually put on other issues that arise in driver implementation:
 - #cite(<witowski2007drivers>) and #cite(<ball2004slam>) are mostly concerned with the driver interactions with the rest of the kernel as well as the absence of C-related issues
 - #cite(<more2021hol4drivers>) implements a verified monitor for interactions of a real driver with the @NIC instead of verifying the driver itself.
    While this means that bad interactions with the hardware can now be detected at runtime this still has to be done in a way that is preventing the driver from its regular operations which usually means a crash.

 // Explain, in one sentence, how you tackled the research question.
-In this thesis, we are show that formally verifying the interaction of a driver with the @NIC is possible by implementing a model of the target hardware and using @BMC to prove that they cooperate correctly.
+In this thesis, we show that formally verifying the interaction of a driver with the @NIC is possible by implementing a model of the target hardware and using @BMC to prove that they cooperate correctly.

 // How did you go about doing the research that follows from your big idea?
 To show that the concept is viable in practice we implement a driver for the widely used Intel 82559ES @NIC.